Milly Shapiro

 Milly Shapiro is an American actress and singer.
-She starred in the 2018 horror film Hereditary and the 2013 Broadway production of Matilda the Musical playing the role of Matilda Wormwood.
-She also played Sally Brown in an Off-Broadway production of You're a Good Man, Charlie Brown.
+She won an honorary Tony Award in 2013 for her work in the Broadway production of Matilda the Musical.
+She starred in the 2018 horror film Hereditary.
 In 2021, Shapiro and Spencer Arjang co-created the band AFTERxCLASS.

 Awards

-Shapiro won a Tony Honor in 2013 with Sophia Gennusa, Bailey Ryon, and Oona Laurence for her Broadway debuts in Matilda, making her the youngest recipients of the award in history.
-In 2013, Shapiro was also nominated for the Grammy for "Best Musical Theater Album" for the musical's cast album.
+Shapiro won a Tony Honor in 2013 with Sophia Gennusa, Bailey Ryon, and Oona Laurence for her Broadway debut in Matilda, making her the youngest recipient of the award in history.
+In 2013, she was also nominated for the Grammy for "Best Musical Theater Album" for the musical's cast album.

 Personal life

 Shapiro is the younger sister of Abi Monterey, who is also an actress as well as a stuntwoman.
 The siblings perform together as the Shapiro Sisters.

 Along with her sister and mother, Shapiro was born with cleidocranial dysostosis.

-Milly is also a lesbian and uses she/they pronouns as shown on her profiles on several social media sites.